chromium/chromium/tools/metrics/histograms/README.md

 You can also use `tools/metrics/histograms/validate_format.py` to check the ordering (but not that the value is correct).

-Don't remove entries when removing a flag; they are still used to decode data from previous Chrome versions.
+Don't remove or modify entries when removing a flag; they are still used to decode data from previous Chrome versions.

 ### Count Histograms